Our 16-Factor Technical On-Site AEO Methodology

 5. Strengthen the off-site layer with external linking and outside content that corroborates the same entity, service, and market positioning.

-6. Run continuous citation monitoring in app.canonry.ai so we see, in real time, when a prompt starts returning your brand, which engine cited what, and where to push next.
+6. Run continuous citation monitoring in open.canonry.ai so we see, in real time, when a prompt starts returning your brand, which engine cited what, and where to push next.

 See the methodology in action.